wisdomfusion/docker-compose-lemp-stack/README.md

 ## MySQL Administration

-The default MySQL installation only creates the root administrative account, which has unlimited privileges on the database server.
-In general, it's better to avoid using the root administrative account when interacting with the database.
+The default MySQL installation only creates the **root** administrative account, which has unlimited privileges on the database server.
+It's better to avoid using the **root** administrative account when interacting with the database.
 Instead, let's create a dedicated database user for our application's Laravel database.

-To create a new user, execute an interactive bash shell on the db container with docker-compose exec:
+To create a new user, execute an interactive bash shell on the db container with `docker-compose exec`:

 ```sh
 docker-compose exec mysql bash